---->

 linear emission directionalities will average an approximately spherical

 emission directionality.
-A spherical directionality is effectively no
+A spherical directionality can be effectively no

 directionality or random directionality.
 The Sun seeming to emit both